 These injuries could haunt you for the rest of your life, especially in cases that lead to chronic pain.
-It is essential to get medical attention right away to minimize the long-term impact that your accident may have on your life.
-But, in workers’ compensation, you need to get medical help in a certain way to ensure that Coke will pay for it—going to your family doctor may not be a good choice.
-So, what should you do instead?
+Therefore, it is essential to get medical attention right away to minimize the long-term impact that your accident may have on your life.
+Despite suffering severe injuries, there’s still a standard process you have to follow when applying to receive workers’ compensation benefits for your damages.

 to find a John Foy office near you